 CyberGhost VPN has 24/7 internet-based live chat support.
 We contacted support and our query via live chat was answered within a couple of minutes.
 That’s impressive.
 Though in addition to live chat, a user can get in touch via email too.

 CyberGhost VPN Refund Policy

 CyberGhost has a 45-day money-back guarantee for only their 3-year subscription plan.
 Though they are a one-day free trial if you’re using Windows, or a seven day trial on mobile devices.

 A 14-day guarantee covers all other plans.
 The good news is that there are no catches or hidden fees.
 Your card is charged when signing up.
 When the refund is processed, the funds are returned within 10 working days.

 CyberGhost VPN is without a doubt amongst the best VPNs out there.
-It is easy to use, allows for reliable Netflix streaming, supports torrenting and has over 3K servers.
+It is easy to use, allows for reliable Netflix streaming, supports torrenting, and has over 3K servers.
 Sure, the speeds aren’t the best we’ve seen but in the VPN world speed isn’t everything.

-We’d recommend CyberGhost to anyone who wants a long-term VPN subscription which is cheap and has the desire to stream Netflix.
+We’d recommend CyberGhost to anyone who wants a long-term VPN subscription that is cheap and has the desire to stream Netflix.
 Though it isn’t recommended for those, who want the fastest speeds or the cheapest monthly VPN service.